-SAIC has said that the EV30 (sold as the Maxus E Deliver 3) has received more than 1,000 orders in Norway, and the first batch of 328 vehicles have been shipped from China on June 7th.
-The EV30 is now officially launched in Europe and becomes the only Chinese brand model in the European small and medium LCV (light commercial vehicle) electric market segment.
+Earlier SAIC said that the EV30 (sold as the Maxus E Deliver 3) has received more than 1,000 orders in Norway, and the first batch of 328 vehicles were shipped from China on June 7th.
+The EV30 has been officially launched in Europe this year and becomes the only Chinese brand model in the European small and medium LCV (light commercial vehicle) electric market segment.

-The company has launched the van in the UK market from a price of £22,800 for the 35 kWh version and £25,080 for the 52.5 kWh version (Net Price including grant/ex-VAT).
-The E Deliver 3 is available to order and deliveries of the short wheelbase variant will begin in July; the platform chassis comes available in Q3 2020 while the long wheelbase panel van will be launched in Q4 2020.
+The company launched the van in the UK market this year from a price of £22,800 for the 35 kWh version and £25,080 for the 52.5 kWh version (Net Price including grant/ex-VAT).
+At the launch, the company said the E Deliver 3 was available to order and deliveries of the short wheelbase variant will begin in July; the platform chassis comes available in Q3 2020 while the long wheelbase panel van would launch in Q4 2020.

 |Maxus E Deliver 3 variant||SWB 35kWh||SWB 52.5kWh||LWB 35kWh||LWB 52.5kWh||Chassis cab 52.5kwh|

 |Max front axle load (kg)||1170||1170||1170||1170||1180|

 |Gear Ratios||Internal Gearbox Ratios||Final Drive Ratios||Total Gear Ratio|

 |Dimension : L *W *H (mm)||4555X1780X1895||4555X1780X1895||5145X1780X1900||5145X1780X1900||5037X1780X1866|